-Summer is upon us, and in central Arizona that means consistent triple-digit days are just around the corner.
+Summer is upon us, and in Arizona that means consistent triple-digit days are just around the corner.
 If you’ve lived in the desert for at least one summer, you already know about the havoc those hot desert days can wreak on your energy bill.
-Luckily, there are key ways to stay cool and comfortable without breaking the bank — 27 of them, in fact.
+Luckily, there are keyways to stay cool and comfortable without breaking the bank.

 Keep the heat out of your home.

-Protecting your home from the sun’s blistering rays starts outside.
-Your home’s west- and east-facing walls get hit the hardest, leading to heat gain in rooms in these areas.
+The work to protect your home from the sun’s blistering rays starts outside.
+Your home’s east- and west-facing walls get hit the hardest, leading to heat gain in rooms in these areas.

 - Plant shade trees.
 SRP customers can get two free trees by attending a shade tree workshop this summer.

 - Install shade screens.
-Shading your windows with protective screens can cut cooling costs by up to 25%.* SRP offers a shade screen rebate.
-If you’re interested in installing your own, we also offer a handy DIY video.
+Shading your windows with protective screens can cut cooling costs by up to 25%.* SRP customers can qualify for a shade screen rebate

 - Install porch overhangs and awnings.
 These can provide great protection from the sun’s rays when properly sized and positioned over windows.